Jump to Tweets

 Skip Tweets / jump to footer

 Complete list of projects and experience

-Spoke about DIY innovation in smart textiles and wearable tech at the Technology part of Crossing Border Festival in The Hague, Netherlands
+Spoke about DIY innovation in smart textiles and wearable tech at Border Sessions, Crossing Border Festival in The Hague, Netherlands, Nov 2013

 Sound Scales explores the possibilities of creating a tangible, wearable audio atmosphere.

 The FG Magazine